5.2.1 Data Acquisition

 There are two solutions:

-- Set up swap space to serve as temporary memory.
+- Set up a swap space to act as temporary memory.

-- Use cross-compilation, compiling on a PC and running on the RDK.
+- Use cross-compilation: compile on a PC and run on the RDK.

-# Create a 4GB swap file in the /swapfile directory
+# Create a 4GB swap file at /swapfile

 sudo dd if=/dev/zero of=/swapfile bs=1M count=4096